-Student Nam e
+Student Name

-these medicate clinical setting T BE HANDWRITTEN-NO TYPED CARDS WILL BE ACCEPTED.
-Complete the drug cards for ions using the Postpartum drug cards forms in the syllabus.
-The faculty will critique them at the g.
+THESE MUST BE HANDWRITTEN-NO TYPED CARDS WILL BE ACCEPTED.
+Complete the drug cards for these medications using the Postpartum drug cards forms in the syllabus.
+The faculty will critique them at the clinical setting.
 Be prepared to discuss the appropriate drugs for your patient.
-Be sure that ALL the on the card is Postpartum focused (e.g. dose, nursing measures, interventions, teaching).
-NOT used.
+Be sure that ALL the information on the card is Postpartum focused (e.g. dose, nursing measures, interventions, teaching).
+NOT med-surg focused.

 Clindamycin I.V.
 Piggyback

 Depo Provera

 Dermoplast

 Colace

 Duramorph (Spinal medication for C-Section, include observation protocol)

 Fluvax/Fluarix

 Norco

 Motrin

 Niferex (iron supplement)

 Offirmev

 Prenatal Vitamin (PNV)

 RhoGAM

 Rubella Vaccine

 Simethicone

 Tdap vaccine

 Toradol P.O. and (I.V.)
 Please include dilution and rate of administration

 Tucks (witch hazel pads)